 Newborn Pictures in the Hospital

 The tiny human that’s been growing inside you is finally here, and while those first hours after baby’s arrival may be chaotic, you’ll want to stop for a moment and take in all those tiny little details….mmmm baby smell.
 Newborn pictures at the hospital are so raw and fresh.
 Hence these sessions are typically called fresh 48 photo sessions or sometimes first 48 sessions.
+These are different and unique compared to birth photography or even lifestyle newborn pictures at home.
 There is nothing like hospital pictures with your new baby – before you head home into the new world as a family.
 When you get home if you are up to trying your own pictures at home you can totally rock those pictures too with this guide to DIY Newborn Pictures at Home.

 Fresh 48 sessions were a whole new world for me a few years ago when I decided to take them myself after having my daughter.
 I made mistakes that, I’ve since learned from, and hopefully I can help you to avoid making the same ones through these fresh 48 photography tips I’m sharing today.
 As a photographer who specializes in newborn photography, the fresh 48 sessions have quickly become my favorite to shoot and I look forward to doing my own again in May 2018 when we welcome our newest addition!

 While hiring a professional photographer to come and capture all these little details immediately after you’ve given birth (24/48hrs) isn’t everyone’s cup of tea, doing them yourself is not an impossible task and I’ll tell you how you can capture these memories with very little effort.
 First lets chat about some camera settings that will help make your pictures easier to take.